Colon Cancer Stages

 - Stage 2 colon cancer has spread through the various layers of the colon and possibly to nearby tissues, but has not reached the lymph nodes or distant organs.

 - Stage 3 colon cancer has grown past the colon and has started to spread to the lymph nodes and surrounding tissues.
 The cancer has not reached distant organs.

 - Stage 4 colon cancer (also known as metastatic colon cancer) is present in one or more organs other than the colon.
 The primary tumor can be any size and lymph nodes may or may not be involved.

 The oncologists and pathologists at Moffitt Cancer Center work together to determine which of these stages most accurately represents a patient’s colon cancer.
 Staging information can then be used to decide which treatments offer the most promise for the patient.
 Staging is especially important when a patient receives treatment from several different oncologists, as is the case here at Moffitt, as the stages provide a standardized way to communicate information about the extent of the tumor to each member of the patient’s treatment team.

-The expert oncologists at Moffitt Cancer Center can provide additional information about the stages of colon cancer, as well as a more detailed explanation of how a cancer’s stage might influence your treatment plan.
-Referrals are not required to make an appointment; you can call 1-888-663-3488 or submit a new patient registration form online.
+The expert oncologists at Moffitt Cancer Center can provide additional information about the stages of colon cancer, as well as a more detailed explanation of how a cancer's stage might influence a treatment plan.
+Call 1-888-663-3488 or submit a new patient registration form online.
 When you do, you can expect to be quickly connected to a cancer expert .
 We know how important it is to begin planning for treatment as soon as possible, which is why we're so pleased to offer this rapid turnaround time.